kubernetes/kubernetes/examples/cockroachdb/README.md

 parameter.
 If this is not done, the first node will bootstrap a new cluster, which will lead to a lot of trouble.

-### Dynamic provisioning
+### Dynamic volume provisioning

-The deployment is written for a use case in which dynamic provisioning is available.
+The deployment is written for a use case in which dynamic volume provisioning is available.
 When that is not the case, the persistent volume claims need to be created manually.
 See [minikube.sh](minikube.sh) for the necessary steps.
+If you're on GCE or AWS, where dynamic provisioning is supported, no manual work is needed to create the persistent volumes.

 ## Testing locally on minikube

 Follow the steps in [minikube.sh](minikube.sh) (or simply run that file).

+## Testing in the cloud on GCE or AWS

+Once you have a Kubernetes cluster running, just run `kubectl create -f cockroachdb-petset.yaml` to create your cockroachdb cluster.
+This works because GCE and AWS support dynamic volume provisioning by default, so persistent volumes will be created for the CockroachDB pods as needed.

 ## Accessing the database